Bobby Korecky: High school

-Korecky graduated from Saline High School (Michigan) in 1998, where he led the Hornets to the Division 1 state championship baseball game.
-During his senior season, he led the team with an 11–1 record on the mound with a 1.43 ERA and 118 strikeouts in 781/3 innings pitched.
-Korecky also had a .516 batting average striking out only once in 155 at bats.
-Also in Korecky's senior season, he set the Michigan High School Baseball record for most hits in a season with 80.
+Korecky graduated from Saline High School (Michigan) in 1998, where he led the Hornets to the Division 1 state championship game.
+During his senior season, he led the team with an 11–1 record on the mound with a 1.43 Earned run average and 118 strikeouts in 781/3 innings pitched.
+Korecky also had a .516 batting average striking out only once in 155 at bats on his way to setting the Michigan High School Baseball record for most hits in a season with 80.

 College

 Korecky is a graduate of the University of Michigan, which he attended for four years.
-His best season came in 2001, when he made 12 starts and one relief appearance and went 6–4 with a 3.39 ERA.
+His best season came in 2001, when he went 6–4 with a 3.39 ERA over 12 starts and one relief appearance.
 In 2001, he played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's, and returned to the league in 2002 to play for the Yarmouth-Dennis Red Sox.